It's time to lay out the Satsop River section. The layout design given and druthers of this section is identified in Station 14 Satsop River.

 plate panels equally spaced, and 2) 10 steel plates of different widths.
 I will use two of the equally spaced 10 panel bridges to represent the 16 panel bridges.

 This is a 38% selective compression of the bridge scene.
-Total length of those two bridges will be 18 inches.
+The total length of those two bridges will be 18 inches.

-6. Using the selective compression percentage above, I will need to add (rounded up) 4 panels to each of two additional 10 panel bridges to represent the 20 (modeled 14) paneled panel plate girder bridges.
-Total length of those two bridges will be 25 inches.
+6. Using the selective compression percentage above, I will need to add (rounded up) four panels to each of two additional 10-panel bridges to represent the 20- (modeled 14-) paneled panel plate girder bridges.
+The total length of those two bridges will be 25 inches.

 See Satsop River Bridge N5 (Deck Plate Girder Bridge) for construction details.

-7. There are 4 interesting piers to be constructed.
+7. There are four interesting piers to be constructed.
 Three are wood pile bents, one is a steel pile bent.
-They will be scratch built.
+They will be scratch-built.

 See Satsop River Bridge N5 (Steel Pier) and Satsop River Bridge N5 (Pile Piers 2-4) for construction details.